ilkemerogul/testrepo/README.md

 ## testrepo

-This test repository has been created to verify the Github connection.
+This test repository has been created to configure Github settings and verify the Github connection.